Abdul Wahab Dalimunthe

 Abdul Wahab Dalimunthe (10 January 1939 – 8 November 2021) was an Indonesian bureaucrat and politician.
-He served as the Vice Governor of North Sumatra from 1997 until 2003, Speaker of the North Sumatra Regional People's Representative Council from 2004 until 2008, and MP from 2009 to 2014 and from 2017 until his death.
+He served as the Vice Governor of North Sumatra from 1997 until 2003, Speaker of the North Sumatra Regional House of Representatives (DPRD) from 2004 until 2008, and MP from 2009 to 2014 and from 2017 until his death.

 Early life

 Abdul was born on 10 January 1939 in Rantau Prapat.
 He spent his childhood in his birthplace and moved to Medan to pursue high school education.
 He entered the University of North Sumatra in 1960 and graduated in 1966 with a law degree.

 Bureaucratic career

 Four years after he graduated from the North Sumatra University (USU) in 1967, he became the Regional Secretary for Labuhan Batu Regency in 1971.
 He held the position until 1981 and was assigned to the general governance bureau by governor E.W.P.
 Tambunan.

 After Tambunan was replaced by governor Kaharuddin Nasution, Abdul was appointed assistant for people's welfare for a year.
 During his brief stint as assistant, Abdul became the acting regent of Asahan.
 After that, Abdul was nominated for the office of the Regent of Central Tapanuli.
 He was elected by the local council and served for a five-year term until 1990.

 Abdul continued his bureaucratic career after his term ended as the provincial inspector for North Sumatra from 1990 until 1994.
 Governor Raja Inal Siregar then promoted him to become the regional secretary, the highest bureaucratic post in the province.
 He became the vice governor of the province on 4 November 1997, serving alongside Pieter Sibarani.
 In the midst of his term as vice governor, Abdul was chosen as the chairman of the North Sumatra branch of the Golkar party.